 When Is an Accountant Not Enough?

 Changes to the Illinois tax code, set to be implemented in 2022, could significantly affect businesses.
-While the extent of the impact will vary on a case-by-case basis, the new legislation highlights the importance of knowing when an accountant isn’t enough and when businesses should contact an attorney.
+While the extent of the impact will vary on a case-by-case basis, the new legislation highlights the importance of knowing when a certified public accountant (CPA) isn’t enough and when businesses should contact an tax attorney.

 “Accountants and tax attorneys could potentially both solve and know your issues, but generally, a tax attorney may be better informed about proposed changes to legislation,” says Adam Ansari, an attorney at Clark Hill in Chicago.

-Tax attorneys are good resources, for example, when trying to figure out the taxation of cryptocurrency or which expenses can be deducted for legal marijuana businesses.
+Tax attorneys are good resources, for example, when trying to figure out the taxation and tax preparation needed for cryptocurrency or which expenses can be deducted for legal marijuana businesses.
 “These are cases that don’t have a lot of legislative history, and the tax code doesn’t explain them very well,” Ansari says.
 “Everything is really a function of the case law that is out there and when you’re dealing with case law, tax attorneys are better prepared to help.”